turingschool/front-end-curriculum/lessons/module-2/npm-and-tooling.md

     em { font-size: 0.85em; }
 </style>

+## Learning Goals

+* Explain what NPM is, why we use it and what it does for us
+* Identify packages and dependencies

-### Vocab
+## Vocab

 * `Package Manager` - a registry where developers can publish small, reusable pieces of code that they've written and would like others to be able to incorporate into their projects
 * `Package` - small, independent piece of reusable code that often solves a commonplace problem
 * `Dependency` - a package that your project relies on in order to function properly
 * `Configuration File` - a file that allows you to define how a particular tool you're using should interact with your codebase

-### Goals

-By the end of this lesson, you will be able to:

-* explain what NPM is, why we use it and what it does for us
-* define packages and dependencies

 ## Tooling for Complex Apps